Steak can be intimidating in general, more so with parts like flank or top round as they tend to be tougher than more expensive cuts of beef.

 How To Cook London Broil On The Stove?

 You can also do it the old-fashioned way by cooking the London broil on the stove.
-Heat about 2 tablespoons of olive oil or herbed butter in a preheated cast iron broiler pan on medium-high heat.
+Heat about 2 tablespoons of high-smoking point oil in a hot cast iron pan in high heat and fry the London broil for 2 minutes on each side for medium-rare.

 How To Cook London Broil In The Oven Well Done?